Simple Syrup

 Fruit and Berries: Fresh berries like strawberries, raspberries, or blueberries can be simmered with sugar and water and then strained out once the syrup is infused.

-bottles of simple syrup on a bar with flowers.
+Bottles of simple syrup on a bar with flowers.

-Here are some of my favorite cocktail recipes that use simple syrup:
+While these would be delicious in just about any cocktail or mocktail, here are some of my favorite cocktail recipes that use simple syrup:

 Experimenting with simple syrup is one of the easiest ways to elevate your drinks and recipes.
 It’s a must-have in any kitchen, whether sticking to the basics or getting creative with infusions.